CS4641-Group52/Heart-Disease-Risk-Project/index.md

 ### Supervised Learning

-With many Unsupervised algorithms under our belt, we know decided that it was time to move onto the Supervised portion of this project.
-This is where we expected the most promising results, as many of the research papers we had read during the project proposal stage had used Supervised strategies.
+With many unsupervised algorithms under our belt, we decided to begin the supervised portion of this project.
+This is where we expected the most promising results, as many of the research papers we read during the project proposal stage used supervised learning strategies.
 For this section of the project, our plan was to try a number of different algorithms.
 In particular, we planned on using SVM, Logistic Regression, Neural Networks, and Decision Trees/Random Forests.
-For consistency, we will run these algorithms on the Kaggle dataset that we used in the Unsupervised portion of the project.
+For consistency, we will run these algorithms on the Kaggle dataset that we used in the unsupervised learning portion of the project.
+We also ran each supervised learning algorithm detailed above on the Hungary data set, one of the UCI data sets referenced by the authors of the kaggle data set.
+However, with our unfortunate lack of knowledge on how the kaggle authors pruned their data set and chose their specific features, the Hungary data set retains more of its features when we implement the supervised learning algorithms on it.
+Thus, there is a higher chance for lower precision and recall, due to the amount of potentially useless features considered during each algorithm.
+Each data set utilized in the supervised learning part of this project had its feature values scaled using the sklearn StandardScaler.
+The kaggle data set was also One-Hot Encoded on features that required it, with the Hungary data set not receiving this treatment due to the uncertainty of which features required it.

 #### SVM